Weak increase in the CPI

 |Housing, water, electricity, gas and other fuels||-0.7||5.6||165.4|

 |CPI by delivery sector|

-This represents a year-to-year growth of 1.9 per cent, up 0.5 percentage points from March.
-The year-to-year growth in the CPI adjusted for taxes and excluding energy (CPI-ATE) was 1.5 per cent in April, up 0.6 percentage points from the month before.
+This represents a year-to-year growth of 2.0 per cent, up 0.1 percentage points from April.
+The year-to-year growth in the CPI adjusted for taxes and excluding energy (CPI-ATE) was 1.4 per cent in May, down 0.1 percentage points from the month before.

-Monthly change – higher prices on numerous consumer goods
+Monthly change – higher prices on flights, food and rentals

 Year-to-year growth – higher electricity prices contributed most

-The CPI rose by 1.9 per cent from April 2012 to April 2013.
-The main contributor to the year-to-year growth was the 19.0 per cent increase in prices of electricity including grid rent, with most of the increase in electricity prices.
-The CPI excluding electricity (CPI-AEL) rose by 1.2 per cent in the same period, thus the electricity prices accounted for 0.7 percentage points of the year-to-year growth in the CPI.
+The CPI rose by 2.0 per cent from May 2012 to May 2013.
+The main contributor to the year-to-year growth was the 17.9 per cent increase in prices of electricity including grid rent.
+The CPI excluding electricity (CPI-AEL) rose by 1.2 per cent in the same period, thus the electricity prices accounted for 0.8 percentage points of the year-to-year growth in the CPI.

 Change in the year-to-year growth – increased price growth

-The year-to year growth in the CPI adjusted for tax changes and excluding energy products (CPI-ATE) was 1.5 per cent in April, up 0.6 percentage points from March.
-The increased price growth of the CPI-ATE was mainly caused by the price development of food, furniture etc., and clothing and footwear.
+The year-to year growth in the CPI adjusted for tax changes and excluding energy products (CPI-ATE) was 1.4 per cent in May, down 0.1 percentage point from April.